daywa1kr/CMPS270-Assignment-Solutions/README.md

-# CMPS270 Assignments - lam36
+# Software Construction Assignments

-A repository containing CMPS270 Assignment submissions.
+A repository containing my solutions of the software construction assignments.

+The assignments include exercises about data structures, algorithms, and multithreading in C/C++.

 ---